What Makes Copywriting An Underestimated Conversion Influencer

 Since visuals are far more successful in capturing human attention and invoking an emotion, Rishi strongly encourages supplementing text with visuals wherever possible or using copy to evoke powerful visuals that elicit the desired reaction from your audience.

-Buyers need motivation to break habit
+Buyers need the motivation to break a habit

 This point is a reminder that no matter what product or service you are offering, there will always be people ready to turn it down.
 It could be because they are in denial of the problem, or have already figured out a workaround for the same.
 In both these cases, you need to motivate them enough to go out of their way and consider your offering.

 Editor’s tip: Use Funnels to see where people are dropping off and find out why.
+Take an all-inclusive and guided 30-day free trial with VWO Insights.

 Rishi, therefore, highlights that in most cases, your competitors are not just companies who sell the same product or service.
 You are also competing against the lack of motivation among your prospects to consider a new way of performing a certain task or recognizing a new problem that might require a solution.
 And addressing this adequately in your copy will work to your advantage by highlighting the real need for your product and motivating your audience.